juelg/sanft/README.md

 a packetRate from the (estimated) times of arrivals, the new packetRate is computed as the previous packetRate multiplied by the number of received chunks over the number of expected chunks.

 On the server side we realized that in the Chunk Request Response for the "Too Many Chunks" error it is not specified if the server has to check first for this error and do not answer any of Chunk Requests or if the server has to process all chunks previous to the chunk which results in the error.
-We decided to answer all previous Chunk Requests and only answer with the error once it occurs in the answering loop instead of checking for the error before hand and don't answer any requests.
+We decided to answer all previous Chunk Requests and only answer with the error once it occurs in the answering loop instead of checking for the error beforehand and not answering any requests.
 Furthermore, the protocol does not specify any error if the file is larger than the maximal specified size according to the number of chunks.
 In that case we decided to answer any MDR with a "File Not Found" error as it is impossible to serve the file.

 ### What would you do differently if you started all over again?